Six Ways to Overcome Childhood Trauma and Stop Self-Sabotage

 4. Practice self-care.

 Unresolved developmental trauma too often leads to a negative sense of self.
 We can feel undeserving of love and care, we can be too self-blaming and have a basic sense of unworthiness, and we can come to the belief that any attention to ourselves is "selfish."
-In addition, taking care of oneself can simply be unfamiliar, a skill set which never fully developed, especially if self-care is overly focused on basic survival.
+In addition, taking care of oneself can simply be unfamiliar, a skill set that never fully developed, especially if self-care is overly focused on basic survival.
 Self-care is about both taking care of oneself physically, but also emotionally, psychologically, and spiritually.

 The basic orientation toward self-care can be minimal, almost absent, and the idea of anything more than the barest minimum, especially if neglect was a major part of one's upbringing, can be alien.
 It's important to work toward self-care in a gradual manner as well, first working toward accepting the idea that self-care is not only not bad, is not only OK, but it is also potentially a source of accomplishment and even enjoyment.
 Building self-care over time leads to a sense of greater self-efficacy, creates resilience, and reduces the negative health impacts of trauma, both mental and physical.
 Forgiveness, permission to grieve, gratitude, and related practices can come with time, and are an important part of self-care as well.